A picture of me

 Mark Gillespie

-I'm a sixth year Computer Science PhD student at Carnegie Mellon University, advised by Keenan Crane.
-I work on algorithms for reliably and efficiently processing geometric data, drawing inspiration from classical topology and differential geometry.
+I am a postdoc in computer science at École Polytechnique, working with Mathieu Desbrun.
+I design algorithms for reliably and efficiently processing geometric data, drawing inspiration from classical topology and differential geometry.
+I just received my PhD in computer science from Carnegie Mellon University, where I was advised by Keenan Crane.
 Previously I was an undergraduate at Caltech, where I worked on plasma simulation with Peter Schröder, chromosomal shape embeddings with Mathieu Desbrun, and interval analysis root finding techniques with Alan Barr.

-In my spare time, I like to fold origami and knit.
-You can find more here.
+In my spare time, I like to design origami models and knit.

 Research